homermeng/MPU9250-Arduino-Lib/README.md

 ## WARNING

-**MPU-9250 has been DISCONTINUED.
+**MPU-9250 has been DISCONTINUED (Note: seems that InvenSense had released a new MEMS to replace MPU-9250, see [ICM-20948](https://invensense.tdk.com/wp-content/uploads/2018/10/AN-000146-v2.0-TDK_Migration_MPU_9250toICM-20948.pdf)).
 I won't provide active support.
 This library supports only genuine MPU-9250, and I can't help other copy products of it**

 If you have a problem, first read the FAQ.
 After that, please search for similar issues.
 Please open the issue and fill out the issue template if you can't find the solution.